tc39/notes/meetings/2025-11/november-19.md

 JHD: My personal use cases of this are three fold.
 One would use the one on the left, for a predicate.
 One of those would actually use the one in the middle, so I can give some sort of explanation for why they're not equal/similar/whatever.
 And anything that is doing inspection or logging use the one on the right.
 I would like them as fast as possible, of course, and if we need first to exist, so be it.
 Unless there’s evidence we need it, it seems like we don’t.

 CDA: All right.
 I just want to note that we have quite a long queue and possibly we're dipping into later stage concerns quite a bit.
 This is just a proposal going for Stage 1 at this time.
 So just please be mindful of that and try to be somewhat brief in your comments.
-Ruben?
+RBR?

 RBR: When it comes to the all case iterator in general, I share the concerns from OFR that keeping around the state is actually something that might be difficult, also the object might be mutated in between.
 I believe if we return all, then it should be kind of like—I don’t know.
 Like a set or array.
 I don’t care.